vincentarelbundock/tinytable/README.md

 `tinytable` is a small but powerful `R` package to draw LaTeX/PDF, HTML, Markdown, and Typst tables.
-The interface is minimalist, but it gives users direct access to powerful frameworks to create endlessly customizable tables: `tabularray` for LaTeX/PDF and Bootstrap for HTML.
+The interface is minimalist, but it gives users direct and convenient access to powerful frameworks to create endlessly customizable tables:

+-   `tabularray` for LaTeX and PDF
+-   Bootstrap for HTML.

 ## Why?